 In her equestrian themed photo spread, she looks almost Edwardian in tailored jackets, riding boots and flowing capes.

-Check out her photos, let us know your thought and be sure to follow IM on Twitter for the latest music and fashion news.
+Check out her videos, let us know your thought and be sure to follow IM on Twitter for the latest music and fashion news.